michael-sumner/go-make-things/content/articles/2018-07-12-a-stateful-component-helper-function-for-vanilla-js.md

 If the `elem` property is a string, we'll use `querySelector()` to get the element.
 If it's a node, we'll use that node directly.

-Similarly, if the `template` property is a string, we'll use it outright.
-If it's a function, we'll run it to get a string.
+Similarly, if the `template` property is a string or number, we'll use it outright.
+If it's a function, we'll run it to get a string (or number).

 Next, we'll run a check to make sure the existing `innerHTML` of our `elem` differs from the `template`.
 If they're the same, we won't do anything since there's nothing new to render.
 Otherwise, we'll update the DOM.